The impact of our work, the impact of your giving

 Steady expansion and improvements.

 In 2005 the Lamp’s medical program was nothing more than a single doctor – co-founder James Morgan, MD – examining patients and providing medicines in an alleyway in a Haitian shantytown.
-Now, in 2017, the Lamp is a full-featured primary and urgent care health center
+Now, the Lamp is a full-featured primary and urgent care health center

 Incorporated and received nonprofit status from the IRS.